 Why age 25?

 Age 25 is a big milestone in many people’s lives.
 A lot of 25-year-olds are faced with big decisions – be it about their careers, housing, families or finances.
-By following you up at this age, we will be able to understand how your experiences as teenagers affect your lives as young adults, and evaluate the success of policies aimed at this group of adults.
+Following up with you at this age helps us to understand how your experiences as teenagers affect your lives as young adults, and evaluate the success of policies aimed at this group of adults.

 What did we ask you?